GGLAB-KU/gglab-ku.github.io/_members/former_affiliate_arda.md

     align: right
     image: mems/uzunoglu-profile.webp
     role: Former
-    email: ardauzunogluarda@gmail.com
-    address: >
-       Computer Science Department, Whiting School of Engineering, Johns Hopkins University 21218, Maryland, USA
 ---

-I am/was a research intern at GGLab and KUIS AI Center.
-From 2022 May to 2023 May, I worked on procedural language understanding from semi-structured procedural documents in low-resource languages and relationships between procedural elements such as goals, steps, and warnings/tips regarding such steps.
-My main research interest is the better alignment of language models in real-world tasks through procedural language understanding.
-Currently, I am an undergraduate student majoring in computer science at Johns Hopkins University and an undergraduate researcher at JHU Center for Language and Speech Processing.
-At GGLab, I worked on [procedural language understanding](https://aclanthology.org/2023.ijcnlp-main.52.pdf) and [planning benchmarks](https://aclanthology.org/2024.findings-acl.599/).
+I was a research intern at GGLab and KUIS AI Center from May 2022 to May 2023.
+I worked on procedural language understanding from semi-structured documents in low-resource languages, focusing on relationships between procedural elements such as goals, steps, and warnings.
+At GGLab, I contributed to [procedural language understanding](https://aclanthology.org/2023.ijcnlp-main.52.pdf) and [planning benchmarks](https://aclanthology.org/2024.findings-acl.599/).
+I am currently an undergraduate student in Computer Science at Johns Hopkins University and an undergraduate researcher at the JHU Center for Language and Speech Processing.